 ABOUT THIS CONFERENCE

-This NEW conference will provide students with a motivational revision day, at which they will hear presentations from leading historians and be given high quality advice, guidance and examples which will assist them in producing examination answers of the highest levels.
+Students will hear from leading historians on Tudor history and receive high quality advice, guidance and examples from a senior examiner for producing examination answers of the highest levels.
 The conference is designed for students of all examination boards.
 The course is updated with lessons from the 2019 examinations to make sure your students are fully equipped for 2020.

 BENEFITS OF ATTENDING

 - Ask questions and gain first hand advice and guidance from a senior examiner and expert historians